#PeatlandACTION launched 15 March 2017!

 #PeatlandACTION launched by Roseanna Cunningham at the Red Moss of Balerno, near Edinburgh.
 Visit www.snh.gov.uk/peatlandaction for more information .
 We'll be open for applications on 1 April 2017.
 Follow @greenerscotland and @SNH_Tweets for updates.

 A Route Map to 2020

-The Route Map , launched on the 25th June 2015, sets out six 'Big Steps for Nature' and a number of priority projects that focus on collaborative work, which the Scottish Government and a range of partners are committed to taking forward.
+A Route Map to 2020 - taking Big Steps The Route Map , launched on the 25th June 2015, sets out six 'Big Steps for Nature' and a number of priority projects that focus on collaborative work, which the Scottish Government and a range of partners are committed to taking forward.
 This will help deliver the international Aichi Targets for biodiversity, the 2020 Challenge and improve the state of nature in Scotland.

 Last updated on Thursday 16th March 2017 at 14:27 PM.
 Click here to comment on this page